gipi/blog/_posts/2018-02-25-manage-images-wo-database-field.md

 layout: post
 comments: true
 title: "Attach images to a Django model without using database backed fields"
-tags: [django, programming, python, imagekit, wip]
+tags: [django, programming, python, imagekit, WIP]
 ---

 Let's start with a model that has a field where an image will be uploaded;